Advanced Search

 04. Actions

 Everything to help you plan and execute your own action (before, during and after).
-Plus information on attending an action as a participant and in an Action Support role.
-Also included are many examples of Action Packs and design ideas.
+Information on attending an action as a participant, volunteering in an Action Support role and arrestee and legal support guidance.
+Also included are many examples of desi...

 Support guides and information for using XR's online platforms, and other online tech tools that you are likely to use within XR.